kirillbobyrev/kirillbobyrev.com/content/blog/analyzing-long-win-streaks.md

 For example, if I use the full Elo win probability formulas from Wismuth mentioned before, then `win_probability(3176, 2736) = 70%`.
-Even though that is for classical, it's consistent with what I would personally guess before looking at the data.
+Even though that is for classical time control, it's consistent with what I would personally initially guess before looking at the data.
 And, with that, simulating 3000 games with win probability of 70% in each of them would give 0% chance of accumulating a win streak of 55 games.
 This isn't as clear-cut as the calculations above suggest.
 I look forward to improving the probability estimation with more robust methods such as machine learning.